Optimizing Floors in First Price Auctions: an Empirical Study of Yahoo Advertising: Introduction

 \section{Introduction}

-In this paper we outline the methodology and impact of implementing dynamic floors in our Yahoo Ad Exchange.
-This project is a collaboration between research, product, business and different engineering teams within Yahoo with the objective of improving monetization of the ad marketplace.

 Floors (also known as reserve prices) help publishers to increase the expected revenue of their ad space, which is usually sold via auctions.
-Floors are defined as the minimum bid that the publisher is willing to accept for the inventory opportunity.
-The approach for setting floors may vary depending on the auction mechanism.
-Yahoo Display Exchange transitioned from a second to a first price auction in 2019 (Alcobendas and Zeithammer (2021)).
-In first price auctions the highest bid wins the auction (conditional on being greater than the reserve price) and the winner pays its bid.
+Floors are defined as the minimum bid that the a seller (it can be a publisher or an ad exchange) is willing to accept for the inventory opportunity.
+The approach for setting floors may vary depending on the auction design.
+In this paper, we present a model to set floors and discuss the impact of its implementation on Yahoo sites.
+We focus on a first price auction mechanism, the current most popular approach to price and allocate online display advertising.
+This was not the case a few years ago, when the second price rule was the most popular mechanism.
+For instance, the Yahoo's display exchange transitioned from a second to a first price auction rule in 2019 (see \cite{alcobendas22}).
+In first price auctions, the highest bid wins (conditional on being greater than the reserve price) and the winner pays its bid.
 This is different from the second price mechanism, where the highest bid also wins the auction but the winner pays the maximum of the second highest bid and the reserve price.

-Preliminary experiments conducted in 2020, and consistent with expected behavior of bidders, showed that buyers change their bids as a response to the reserve price enclosed in the bid request, creating an opportunity to generate more revenue by optimizing floors.